ibm-cloud-docs/secure-enterprise/removing-resources.md

 1. Click **Delete**.

-## Deleting a configuration and all of its deployed resources by using the console
+## Deleting a configuration and all of its deployed resources
 {: #delete-and-remove-config}
-{: ui}

 By default, when you delete a project or a configuration, any resources that were deployed are undeployed automatically.
 Confirm that this setting is enabled by opening your project and going to **Manage** > **Settings** before you delete your project or configuration.
 If this setting is disabled, when you delete your project or configuration, the resources remain deployed, but you lose the ability to manage them easily with your project.
 Deployed resources continue accruing costs in your target account.
 {: important}